How to understand the $\rho$ resonance from the quark model and $\pi\pi$ $P$-wave phase shift: Introduction

 In the second step, we study the $\rho_0-\pi\pi$ system, where $\rho_0$ denotes the bare state.
 We consider a scenario (which we call the $bc$ model) that contains only the interaction between the bare state $\rho_0$ and the $\pi\pi$ channel.
 The key point is that no specific functional form is assumed a priori; instead, the interaction form factor is directly reconstructed from the $P$-wave $\pi\pi$ scattering phase shift together with the bare-mass constraint from the quark model.
 This method not only constrains the range of the interaction strength, but also predicts the decay width at the point where the phase shift satisfies $\delta = 90^{\circ}$, as well as the overlap between the physical $\rho$ state and the bare state.

-The main innovation of this work lies in the unified treatment of the quark-gluon and hadronic degrees of freedom and in the extraction of the form factor by inverse scattering techniques without relying on phenomenological assumptions.
+The main innovation of this work lies in the unified treatment of the quark-gluon and hadronic degrees of freedom and in the extraction of the form factor by inverse-scattering techniques without relying on phenomenological assumptions.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:ch_quark}, we introduce the formalism of the quark model and the determination of its parameters.
 Section~\ref{sec:Tmatrix} presents the theoretical framework of the inverse-scattering analysis.
 Section~\ref{sec:results} shows the numerical results and discussion.
 Finally, a summary and outlook are given in Sec.~\ref{sec:sum}.